Make an appointment with a doctor or a midwife to your confirm your pregnancy.

 or if

-Go to a doctor if you have a lot of white vaginal discharge with a bad smell.
+- you have a large amount of white vaginal discharge with a bad smell,

 Partner violence during pregnancy